Kids Brands Loved by Little Hotdogs in Japan & Korea

 If you’re looking for full-on Korean quirk, you’ll love Katy Room.
 Their collections are full of unique pieces aimed at girls who like unusual shapes and bold prints.
 A lovely choice for special occasion pieces rather than everyday gear… Not always practical for Hotdog adventures!

-LULU and LALA are ambitious Korean kids brands under the same umbrella.
+LALA is bringing together of two brands and forming Lala ambitious Korean kids brands under the same umbrella.
 Known for their playful and cute clothing range for young boys and girls up to age 7.
 All products in made in Korea, with slouchy oversized cuts and muted colours being a signature look.
-Expect lots of snuggly looking designs making your little ones even cuddlier!
+Their signature style is the bunny onesie.
+You can now purchase on the Greenberry website Expect lots of snuggly looking designs making your little ones even cuddlier!

 If you want high-end for children, Gentle Kids is just that.
 This Korean brand offers slightly mature looking designs which are perfect for kids who long to dress like mum and dad.
 Don’t you just love this grown-up style Kimono jacket/blouse with fern print?